-PayPal provides a number of SDKs that can be used for the creation of digital wallets, such as PayPal Native Checkout SDK.
+PayPal provides SDKs to create digital wallets, such as PayPal Native Checkout SDK.

 - QuickPay Mobile SDKs

-QuickPay is a popular payment system from the UK that offers a few SDKs for processing both online and in-store transactions.
+QuickPay is a popular payment system from the UK that offers a few SDKs to process online and in-store transactions.
 The SDKs are available for both Android and iOS.
 Please note that you will need to pay a fee for using these SDKs.

 - Stripe SDK

-Stripe is one of the most popular payment gateways, especially when it comes to the eCommerce industry.
+Stripe is one of the most popular payment gateways, especially in the eCommerce industry.
 It provides an SDK that you can integrate with a number of features.

 - Visa SDK

-Visa is also one of the payment system providers whose services are available all over the world.
-You might want to consider adding its support to your mobile wallet to make it available for a bigger number of users.
+Visa is also one of the payment system providers whose services are available worldwide.
+You might want to consider adding its support to your mobile wallet to make it available for a more considerable number of users.

 These are just a few SDKs that you can use for your wallet app.
-Before you make any decision and start the development process, study the local laws and regulations.
-In some countries, for example, you can’t use Braintree while in others you can’t use PayPal.
+Before you decide and start the development process, study the local laws and regulations.
+For example, in some countries, you can’t use Braintree, while in others, you can’t use PayPal.

 Basic & Advanced Features of Mobile Wallet Apps

-If you’re interested in knowing how to create a digital wallet, don’t skip this part.
+Don’t skip this section if you’re interested in creating a digital wallet.
 It provides examples of basic and advanced functionality that you might need to include in your application.

-Let’s start with the basic features that are a must-have for any wallet for mobile devices.
+Let’s start with the basic features of any mobile wallet.

 - User registration – registration of a user within your application with different authentication methods, such as mobile phone, email address, social media, etc.

-- Push notifications – a useful feature to notify users about successful and declined payments.
+- Push notifications – a valuable feature to notify users about successful and declined payments.